All Cochrane Reviews (including protocols and updates) must be copy-edited before publication.

 Copy-editing must be done by either a member of Copy Edit Support or an accredited copy-editor in the Cochrane Review Group (CRG).
 This policy was introduced in May 2012.

-If CRGs would like to continue using a member of their editorial team to copy-edit Cochrane Reviews, the nominated person will be required to pass an accreditation process.
+If CRGs wish to use a member of their editorial team to copy-edit Cochrane Reviews, the nominated person must pass, or have passed, the Copy Edit Support accreditation test.
 For more information contact Elizabeth Royle, Copy Edit Support Manager.

 All Cochrane Reviews and protocols must follow the guidance in the Cochrane Style Manual.